 As parents time to visit our son in Berlin in the 19spring.
 We took the train leaving from a german station and parked our car for free.
 Hauptbahnhof Berlin was reached in 4½ hours.
 The busride brought us to Wedding not far from Tegel airport.
 Four nights were reserved in a hotel connected to the Charité hospital.
 Traveling by SBahn or underground by Ubahn is a must.
 On sunday we visited Marc's evangelische freikirche in Kreuzberg.
 We also attended the Humboldt university at Unter den Linden.
 Walking 3 km from Brandenburger Tor to Alexanderplatz is impressive.
 You're inundated with history on both sides of the street.
 Bert's favorite square is the Gendarmenmarkt.
 Finally we watched Sanssouci and das Neues Palais in Potsdam.
 Can't wait to go back to Germany's capital.
 There is so much more to do.

 The 19summer was used by Marc, picked up at the Berlin Schönefeld airport, and his dad to visit Poland and baltic Russia.
 For Bert it was his 12th time to walk in the rebuilt Königsberg town.
 The german group of 35 persons was led by pastor Wolfram and his wife from Hannover.
-Twenty years ago he was president of the lutheran church there.
+Twenty years ago he was president of all lutheran churches out there.
 Our hotels were located in Gdansk, Kaliningrad, Svetlogorsk, Gusev, Mragowo and Dlugie.
 It was easier to cross the russian border than the polish one.
 So emotional to meet russian people, pastors, old friends and so on.
 Organconcert, boattrip, german bunker, citybustour was scheduled in the capital.
 The weather was perfect at the Ostsee beaches and the Kurische Nehrung.
 Concerts for us were done by kids, youth and senior choires.
-The cultural performances of the russian christians is impressive.
-Fernweh is the result, so another trip to this orthodox territory is always imminent.
+The cultural performances of the russian christians is impressive but they can't in any way rely on political trust.
+Fernweh is the result, so another trip to this orthodox territory, which I call my homeland, is always imminent.